Models

 unit: km/s

-desc: velocities of shell outer bounderies.
+desc: velocities of shell outer boundaries.

 - name: density